ArieL-CanoY/cybersecurity/Work/Random.md

 --------------- iBAS

 maintenance:
 	sales person master - input sales person

 transactions:
 	------- treasury

+	after remittance > check online if deposit to the bank > confirm in macsbe/ibas

+	--- cash deposit entry

+	--- check deposit entry

 	if remittance is not correct
 	accounting will cancel